[Semboku City, Akita Prefecture] It's best to see both the man-made autumn leaves of Kakunodate and the natural autumn leaves of Dakigaeri Valley

 Dakigaeri Valley: A famous autumn foliage spot in the Tohoku region that rivals Samurai Residence Street

-Among the many beautiful valleys with autumn foliage, Dakigaeri Valley is a popular autumn foliage spot in Senboku City, known for its beauty as the " Yabakei of Tohoku. "
+DakigaeriGorgeamong the many gorges with beautiful autumn colorsYabakei of Tohokuis a popular autumn foliage spot in Semboku City, known as the

-*Yabakei (Oita Prefecture) is a valley that is said to be the most magnificent in Japan, with its strange rock formations, valleys, and autumn foliage.
+*Yabakei (Oita Prefecture) is a valley that is said to be the most magnificent in Japan, with its strange rock formations, valleys, and autumn foliage

-The highlights are the view from Kami no Iwabashi Bridge and Kaimeki no Taki Falls, both located along the walking trail.
+The highlights are the view from Kami no Iwabashi Bridge and Kaimeki no Taki Falls, both located along the walking trail

-Kaminoiwabashi Bridge was built in 1926 (Taisho 15) for the Obonai Forest Track, a forestry railway that transported Akita cedar cut from deep in the mountains to what is now Jindai Station on the JR Tazawako Line, and is the oldest suspension bridge in Akita Prefecture.
-A forestry track is a forestry facility that runs handcarts loaded with large amounts of timber on steel rails, with a person operating the brakes as they descend downhill to their destination.
-To go uphill, the empty carts would be pulled up by hand, horse, or dog, but it seems that in the case of the Obonai Forest Track, it was oxen.
+inThe Kami-no-Iwahashi Bridge was built in 1926 (Taisho 15) for the Obonai Forest Railway, a forest railway used to transport Akita cedar cut from deep in the mountains to the current JR Tazawako Line Jindai Station.
+It is the oldest suspension bridgeAkita Prefecture.
+A forest railway is a forestry facility where handcarts loaded with large quantities of timber run on steel rails.
+People operate the brakes as the carts descend the slope to their destination.
+On the way up, the empty carts are pulled up by human power, horses, dogs, etc., but it seems that oxen were used for the Obonai Forest Railway.

 Even so, it's amazing to see a trolley loaded with a huge amount of cedar trees cross a suspension bridge.
 It really conveys the harshness of forestry work, where life and death are constantly at stake.
-The current Kaminoiwabashi Bridge was renovated in 1975 (Showa 50), and is now used as a footpath that is open only to pedestrians.
+The current Kaminoiwabashi Bridge was renovated in 1975 (Showa 50), and is now used as a footpath that is open only to pedestrians

-The Ihouchi Forest Railway was abolished in 1963 (Showa 38), but the abandoned railway line was later developed into a walking trail in the Dakigaeri Valley.
+The Ihouchi Forest Railway was abolished in 1963 (Showa 38), but the abandoned railway line was later developed into a walking trail in the Dakigaeri Valley

-The waterfall is so beautiful that you can look at it again and again, hence the name "Kaimeki no Taki" (Retrospective Waterfall).
+The waterfall is so beautiful that you can look at it again and again, hence the name "Kaimeki no Taki" (Retrospective Waterfall)

-Mikaeri Falls is located about 1.5 km from the entrance to the valley, near the end of a well-maintained walking trail, and when the water level is low you can get close to the basin.
-The waterfall has a drop of about 30 m, and is so beautiful that you'll find yourself looking back again and again, hence the name Mikaeri
+MikaeriFallsare located about 1.5 km from the entrance to the gorge, near the end of a well-maintained walking trail.
+When the water volume is low, you can get close to the base of the falls.
+The waterfall has a drop of about 30 meters andMikaeriis named

 The best thing in Japan discovered in the forest

-The forest around Dakigaeri Valley was once a mixed forest of Akita cedar, beech, maple, and other deciduous broadleaf trees, but now most of the Akita cedar has been cut down, leaving the area a natural forest of deciduous broadleaf trees.
-Among them natural chestnut and beech trees .
-Unfortunately, there are no hiking trails, so it's not easy to see them, but it is hoped that a walking trail will be built in the future.
+The forest surrounding "Dakigaeri Gorge" was once a mixed forest of Akita cedar, beech, maple, and other deciduous broad-leaved trees.
+However, most of the Akita cedar has now been cut down, and the area is now dominated by natural deciduous broad-leaved forests.
+Within this forestnatural chestnutandbeech trees,.
+Unfortunately, there are no hiking trails, so it's not easy to visit them, but it is hoped that walking paths will be developed in the future.

 [Japan's best chestnut]

-Japan 's largest chestnut tree stands on the steep cliffs of Dakigaeri Valley, and stands out among the many giant natural trees in the forest.
-The trunk is about 8.1 meters in circumference at the base, and splits into two about 2 meters above ground.
-Giant chestnut trees are rare, and the tree is estimated to be 200 to 300 years old and is about 22 meters tall.
+"Japan's Largest Chestnut Tree" stands on a steep cliff in the "Dakigaeri Gorge," and is particularly striking among the many naturally occurring giant trees in the forest.
+The trunk circumference at the base is about 8.1m, and it splits into two branches about 2m above the ground.
+Giant chestnut trees are rare, and its estimated age is 200 to 300 years, with a height of approximately 22m.

 [Japan's best beech]

 *There has been an increase in the number of bears, deer, and other animals spotted.
 When entering valleys and forests, please be careful and bring bear protection items such as bells and bear repellent spray.
-Please refrain from picking mushrooms without due consideration.
+Please refrain from picking mushrooms without due consideration

 Dakigaeri Valley Information